 - Top scoop

-Judges will consider a range of elements, including the style of delivery, human interest potential, originality and evidence of in-depth interview techniques.
+Judges will consider a range of elements, including the investigation and interrogation of data, originality and public service value.

-All shortlisted entrants will be invited to the prestigious gala dinner and award ceremony, which will take place in early 2021.
+All shortlisted entrants will be invited to the ceremony, which will take place in early 2022.

-Performance awards will also be presented to the accredited courses with the best results, as well as the best performing student, trainee and apprentice of the year.
+Performance awards will also be presented to the best performing student, trainee and apprentice of the year.

-Reporters hired under the Community News Project banner will have the opportunity to be recognised for their exceptional work with the Community News Project award, now in its second year.
+Reporters hired under the Community News Project banner will have the opportunity to be recognised for their exceptional work with the Community News Project award, sponsored by Facebook.

-The innovation of the year award, which encourages and recognises innovation in journalism education and training, is also open for entries, as well as the equality, diversion and inclusion award.
+The innovation of the year award, which encourages and recognises innovation in journalism education and training, is also open for entries, as well as the equality, diversity and inclusion award.

-Finally, nominations are welcome for the NCTJ chairman’s award, which recognises an individual’s outstanding contribution to high standards of journalism training.
-He or she could be an editor, a tutor or anyone who has made a meaningful impact on the training of journalists.
+Finally, nominations are encouraged for the NCTJ’s chairman’s award, which recognises an individual’s outstanding contribution to high standards of journalism training.
+Nominees could be an editor, a tutor or anyone who has made a meaningful impact on the training of journalists.

-The deadline for entries is Friday, 13 November at 5pm.
-Click here for full details on submission guidelines and rules of entry.
+The deadline for entries is Friday, 12 November at 5pm.
+Click here to find out more and enter.